What We Do

 We welcome farmers of all scales, production types and levels of experience.
 We welcome new and aspiring farmers, as well as students.

 We also strongly encourage non-farmers – whether you’re a business, organization or engaged citizens and want to help grow ecological agriculture across Ontario – to become members or supporters of the organization.
 Working together we can make a difference!

-Our region faces serious food and farming challenges, including insufficient access to nutrient-dense food, degraded soil health, and an ongoing loss of farmers and farmland, and increasingly severe weather events as the climate crisis intensifies.
+Our region faces serious food and farming challenges, including insufficient access to nutrient-dense food, degraded soil health, the ongoing loss of farmers and farmland, and increasingly severe weather events as the climate crisis intensifies.